‘Ultimate Invasion’ sets the stage for a new Ultimate Universe

 Marvel’s upcoming Ultimate Invasion miniseries won’t just revisit the previous incarnation of the Ultimate Universe — it will also set up a new Ultimate Universe, according to creators Jonathan Hickman and Bryan Hitch.

 “What made the Ultimate Universe originally really interesting was that it was a reflection of the world outside your window, in the moment that you were living in.
 What does it look like in the world we’re living in now?”
-Hickman during a call with retailers yesterday.
+Hickman said during a call with retailers yesterday.
 “It’s kind of shocking how much the world has changed in that period of time.
 The idea of what it would be like to see the genesis of super heroes in a brand-new world is a really fascinating exercise.”

 The Ultimate Invasion miniseries, which kicks off June 21, will run through September.
 Then in November, Marvel will release a one-shot, Ultimate Universe #1 by Hickman and Stefano Caselli: